abnerpersio/configs/README.md

 ### Configs

-My most used configs template so I can get the settings when needed on new projects
+My most used project settings templates so I can get the settings when needed on new projects

 ### Extensions